sal55/langs/MLang/Mfeatures.md

 **Module** A single source file.
 (Note source file names, excluding paths and extensions, must be valid identifiers.)

-**Lead Module** Out of the modules that comprise the Program, this is the one submitted to the compiler, and which needs to contain the `main` entry point (but see Header Module)
+**Lead Module** Out of the modules that comprise the Program, this is the one submitted to the compiler.

 **Main Module** The one where the entry point `main` resides.
 It will either be the Lead Module, or the next one if that contains header stuff only.